Langfang Sourcing Agent | BJ-TJ Electronics

 Lead times: Standard PCB assembly with approved design and confirmed components: 3–5 weeks.
 Consumer electronics with custom injection mold tooling: 10–14 weeks including mold sampling.
 For data center hardware components with standard designs, lead times of 4–6 weeks are typical.
 Battery pack assembly (using supplied cells) runs 4–6 weeks with UN 38.3 documentation.

-Factory verification: Langfang’s visibility on Alibaba and 1688 is lower than Pearl River Delta cities, which cuts both ways: fewer trading company listings inflating supplier counts, but also fewer independently verified profiles.
-On-site verification is important here — we confirm factory registration, production address (not a warehouse or trading office), active equipment lines, and export history before recommending any supplier.
+Factory verification & Auditing: Langfang’s visibility on Alibaba and 1688 is lower than Pearl River Delta cities, which cuts both ways: fewer trading company listings inflating supplier counts, but also fewer independently verified profiles.
+On-site verification is critical here — we confirm factory registration, production address (not a warehouse or trading office), active equipment lines, and export history before recommending any supplier.
 Given the proximity to Foxconn and Huawei facilities, claims of “supply chain relationships” with these companies are common and require verification.
+Review our factory audit checklist for the verification steps we apply to Langfang suppliers.

 To begin a Langfang sourcing engagement — whether for electronics assembly, battery components, data center hardware, or supply chain diversification from the Pearl River Delta — submit our RFQ form with your product specification and target volume.
-We respond within 24 hours and provide a verified supplier shortlist within 10 business days.
+We act as your on-the-ground procurement partner, responding within 24 hours and providing a fully verified supplier shortlist within 10 business days.

 Common questions